27 Sep Punishment or Restorative Practices: The Only Two Choices in School Climate?

 As humans, we are prone to extremes and in the quest to find what works in school discipline, the tendency is the same.
 Many still believe that we must either a) punish children with consequences OR b) restore them through communication.
 When a teacher or administrator believes that these extremes are the only two choices, ineffective school climates are built and students are quick to pick up on the deficits of both.

-Because consequences communicate love, healthy boundaries, and safe behavioral norms, the application of consequences is extremely critical.
+Because consequences communicate love, healthy boundaries, and safe behavioral norms, the application of consequences is extremely valuable.
 ASCD recently published two articles on this topic: one speaks to the negative aspects of behavior charts and the other recommends ways to apply consequences effectively.
-Both make good points that can help educators, but I would like to further address the beliefs that lead people to mishandle systems of consequences like a behavior chart.
+Both make good points that can help educators, but I would like to further address the beliefs that lead people to mishandle systems of consequences like behavior charts.
 Mishandling of any system of consequences often comes from a disempowering mindset or a belief that students cannot meet expectations or should be punished.
 These beliefs fail to translate to students that consequences are a gift that helps them stop behavior that hurts their ability to learn.
 Some systems are also more culturally responsive and effective than others.
-For example, a simple list of student names on a clipboard where the teacher can keep track of the consequences given allows the students to know the consequence was recorded but doesn’t publicly post it permanently.
+For example, a simple list of student names on a clipboard where the teacher can keep track of the consequences given allows the students to know the consequence was recorded but doesn’t publicly post it.
 Consequences should always be consistent, and communicated to students as a list of steps before the need arises.
 Therefore, if and when the need arises for a consequence, students already know what to expect and will know that the teacher is consistent from student to student.
-This type of system generates trust and emotional security for all students, but especially for students who struggle with internalizing consequences as a character flaw.
+This type of system generates trust and emotional security for all students, but especially for students who struggle with internalizing consequences.

 On the other side of the spectrum from systems focused on unfair punishments are restorative practices aimed at empowering students.
 Much has been said about restorative practices and most of it is accurate and effective, but I have also seen a common misunderstanding.
 Some educators have come to believe that restorative practices eliminate consequences in favor of communication and relationships.
 This belief is not only an extreme but it betrays the research on the power of restorative practices.